antriv/NOAA_Fish_Detection/README.md

     --pathCSV <dir_path>/Project_NOAA_imerit/outimg/csvfiles/

     --pathIMG <dir_path>/Project_NOAA_imerit/outimg/

-# Detecting Stationary Objects(ie. rocks)
+4.

+## Tracking Objects
-1. Make sure you a csv is created from either running fish detection for multiple or single videoo
+1. For this step, make sure that a csv is created from either running fish detection for multiple or single video

 2. python noaa_imerit_main_condition_detection.py

      --pathCSV <dir_path>/Project_NOAA_imerit/outimg/csvfiles/<csv_name>

-3. Key for each column in column:
+3. Step 2 generates a csv.
+Key for each column in output csv:

    video_name: name of video

    frame_number: frame of the video

-   timestamp: time in video in which frame begans
+   timestamp: time in video in which frame begins

    number_of_boxes: number of bounding boxes in the frame_number